PravinK18/Iris_dataset-using-k-nearest-neighbors/README.md

-# Iris_dataset-using-k-nearest-neighbors
+#MACHINE LEARNING BOOTCAMP PROJECT POWERED BY SHAPE AI

+Project name: Iris_dataset using k-nearest neighbors

+Task: Prediction using Supervised Machine Learning

-This is a project provided by the Shape AI program which predicts the category type of species of iris on the basis of length and width of sepals and petals (in cms).
+Problem Statement: Given the length and width of sepals and petals (in cms), predict the category type of species of iris.